nicoandra/presentations/graphdb-demo/index.md

 ## Disclaimer

 I am not an expert on this subject.

-I'd consider myself amateur on graph theory and graph databases.
+I consider myself amateur on graph theory and graph databases.

 This presentation might include mistakes, errors, anti-patterns and similar bad practices.

 ---